software-opal/archivelib-rs/not-docs/compression_process.md

  - The offset bit lengths into `run_offset_bit_count_frequency` (`_193`), so a offset of `0x0004`
     would increment the `3` bit length; and `0x00FF` would increment the `8` bit length.

+## Writing to the bit buffer

+This is performed in `_207`, which takes the data loaded above and writes it out to the buffer.

-## Building a byte length frequency huffman encoding
+### Building a byte length frequency huffman encoding

 Using the byte frequency data generated above, we can now produce a huffman tree from which to derive our huffman encoding.
-Note that the implementation doesn't actually use the huffman tree to determine the encoding, but more on that later.
+Note that the implementation is a little weird with how it assigns the nodes to their encodings, but more on that later.

-The huffman tree is generated in `build_huffman_encoding` (`_211`).
+The huffman tree is generated in `build_huffman_encoding` (`_211`) and the resulting encoding is stored in `_192` and `_180`.

 Of note, any value in the tree greater than or equal to `0x1FF` (I.E. `EOF flag + 1`) represents a branch in the tree, and anything less than that value represents a leaf node.